 DAY 7.
 Durban

 Durban is an intriguing cultural blend of East, West, and Africa.
 With its endless summer climate, effervescent and lukewarm ocean lined with golden beaches, it offers a subtropical carnival atmosphere all year round.
-Our tour of this bustling metropolis, often called the cultural ‘melting pot’ of South Africa, includes a drive through the sports corridor with its impressive sporting facilities to the Blue Lagoon area on the Umgeni River where you get a panoramic view of the whole bay of Durban.
-Then past the so-called Apartheid Beaches, the Marine Parade (Golden Mile) where you will see the rickshaws, en route to the impressive developments at the new Point Waterfront area.
+Our tour of this bustling metropolis, often called the cultural ‘melting pot’ of South Africa, includes a drive through the sports corridor with its impressive sporting facilities to the Blue Lagoon area on the Umgeni River, where you get a panoramic view of the whole bay of Durban.
+Then past the sandy beaches along the Golden Mile strip, the Marine Parade (Golden Mile), where you will see the rickshaws, en route to the impressive developments at the new Point Waterfront area.

 DAY 8.
-Durban – Port Elizabeth – Garden Route – Plettenberg Bay/Knysna
+Durban – Gqeberha (Port Elizabeth) – Garden Route – Plettenberg Bay/Knysna

-An early transfer to the local airport for a flight to Port Elizabeth where our tour begins.
+An early transfer to the local airport for a flight to Gqeberha (Port Elizabeth), where our tour begins.

-We depart from Port Elizabeth, also called the ‘Friendly City’ along the N2 national route to the Storms River with the impressive Paul Sauer Bridge across the valley, towering 139 m above the river.
-Our next stop is at Tsitsikamma National Park (Khoisan for “The place of much water”) stretching over 100 km of wild and rocky coastline, characterized by massive cliffs, narrow isolated beaches and shady indigenous forests along the river valleys.
+We depart from Gqeberha, also called the ‘Friendly City’ along the N2 national route to the Storms River with the impressive Paul Sauer Bridge across the valley, towering 139 m above the river.
+Our next stop is at Tsitsikamma National Park (Khoisan for “The place of much water”), stretching over 100 km of wild and rocky coastline, characterized by massive cliffs, narrow, isolated beaches and shady indigenous forests along the river valleys.

 You visit Birds of Eden.
 This unique two-hectare dome (the world’s largest) spans over a gorge of indigenous forest.
 It is currently home to over 3,500 birds from over 220 species, focusing on African birds.
-Travelling past Plettenberg Bay to Knysna on the edge of the Knysna Lagoon with its entrance to the sea, guarded by two promontories known as the ‘Heads’.
-The area also falls within a National Park proclaimed to conserve the extraordinary natural beauty of the Lakeland and adjacent indigenous forests.
-Knysna also offers shopping opportunities for unusual locally made art and craft, etc. Overnight Augusta Bay Lodge.
+Travelling past Plettenberg Bay to Knysna on the edge of the Knysna Lagoon with its entrance to the sea guarded by two promontories known as the ‘Heads’.
+The area also falls within a National Park of the Garden Route proclaimed to conserve the extraordinary natural beauty of the Lakeland and adjacent indigenous forests.
+Knysna also offers shopping opportunities for unusual locally made art and craft, etc. We overnight in Knysna.

 DAY 9.
 Garden Route – George – Oudtshoorn